jcalixte/rnrps/article/home-en.md

 Let's make a game!
 A game where players can fight against each other in live.
 A game where there are strategic moves and only the best wins.
 Let's make a `Rock - Paper - Scissors` game.
 What? 🙂
 By the way, this game will be a good opportunity to see how to build live data syncs in React Native with CouchDb.
 Of course, there are many more use cases with these two technologies.

-In this article, we will develop a game Rock-Paper-Scissors who can manage all of this, and, without doing any backend!
-Thanks to CouchDb!
+In this article, we will develop a game Rock-Paper-Scissors who can manage all of this, and thanks to CouchDb, without doing any backend!
 At the end, we will have a React Native app connected to a local CouchDb database.

 Ready?
 Set.
 Go!